Some links on this page are affiliate links. See full disclosure in the page footer.

 If you obsess over fonts, colors, copy tone, or product aesthetics, and cringe at spreadsheets, you’re likely a Creative.

-Pairing Tip: Pairing a Creative with an Analyst adds balance, instinct plus insight.
+Pairing Tip: A Creative paired with an Analyst adds balance—instinct plus insight.
 One leads with heart, the other with head.

 The Analyst